galette/galettedoc/source/usermanual/preferences.rst

 .. versionadded:: 1.3.0

+   Marked **experimental**: it is complete and tested, but it is new, and the interface may still change.
+It is disabled by default; nothing happens until you choose otherwise.

 A password is a single factor: whoever knows it is in.
 Two-factor authentication asks, right after the password, for a six digits code that changes every thirty seconds and comes from an application on the user own phone or computer.
 A stolen password is then not enough anymore.

 Galette implements the TOTP standard (:rfc:`6238`), the one every authenticator application speaks; no third party service is involved, and nothing leaves your server.

-Four policies are available:
+Two policies are available:

 * **disabled** (default): nothing changes, nobody is asked for a code,
-* **optional**: everybody may enable it from their own account, nobody has to,
+* **optional**: everybody may enable it from their own account, nobody has to.
-* **required for administrators and staff members**: those accounts have to enable it, others may,
-* **required for everyone**: every account has to enable it.

-When it is required, an account that has not enabled it yet is sent to the enrolment page at login and cannot reach anything else until it is done.
-Nobody is ever locked out by a policy change: they are asked to enrol, not refused.
+Making the second factor **compulsory** — for administrators and staff members, or for everyone — is written and tested, but it is not offered yet: under a compulsory policy, a server clock that drifts or an enrolment that goes wrong puts a whole association outside its own instance, and the only way back is a command in the database.
+It is planned for a later version, once the optional policy has been used in the field.

+Since nobody is forced to enrol, administrators and staff members — the accounts that can read the civil status, the addresses and the financial data of every member — are invited to set a second factor up when they log in, with a **Later** and a **Do not ask again** button.
+Declining is remembered in a cookie of the browser, so the invitation comes back on a new browser, or after a year.

 .. note::

    Switching the policy back to **disabled** does not delete anything.
 Codes are no longer asked for, and the second factors already enabled start being asked for again as soon as you enable a policy back.
+While the policy is disabled, the pages to enable a second factor answer nothing: a factor enrolled then would never be asked for.

 The super administrator is covered as well, as any other account.
 As it is not a member, it has no recovery codes; see :ref:`what to do should you lose it <faq_2fa>`.